opensafely-actions/cox-ipw/README.md

 # cox-ipw

-This is the code and configuration for cox-ipw, which is an R action for the OpenSAFELY framework.
+This is the code and configuration for `cox-ipw`, which is an R reusable action for the OpenSAFELY framework.

 The action: